aws-samples/amazon-sagemaker-entrypoint-utilities/README.md

 2. Passthrough CLI-args to a wrapped estimator, so the entrypoint autors do not have to write the boiler-plate codes that *"parses those 10+ CLI args, and calls another estimator with those args."*
+   * Implementation note: this is made possible thanks to the `gluonts.core.serde.decode()` function.

 3. Automatically disable fancy outputs when running as Amazon SageMaker training jobs.